City Ground (Cambridge): History

 In April 2008 the City Ground failed an FA ground inspection.
 As a consequence Cambridge City were automatically demoted from the Conference South to the Southern League Premier Division, despite the club appealing against the decision.

-The club have been involved in negotiations to move to a new Community Stadium on the edge of the city, which they could potentially share with local football rivals Cambridge United and/or Cambridge rugby union football club, but in late 2012, it was announced that club president Len Satchell had purchased 35 acres of land in Sawston, with a view to building a 3,000 capacity stadium, along with community facilities for Sawston and the surrounding villages.
-As of April 2013, this project is going through public consultation.
+The club were involved in negotiations to move to a new Community Stadium on the edge of the city, which they could potentially share with local football rivals Cambridge United and/or Cambridge RUFC, but in late 2012, it was announced that club president Len Satchell had purchased 35 acres of land in Sawston, with a view to building a 3,000 capacity stadium, along with community facilities for Sawston and the surrounding villages.
+As of April 2013, this project was going through public consultation.

 A three-year groundshare with Newmarket Town was arranged so that Cambridge City would play their home games at Newmarket's Cricket Field Road for the 2010–2011 season, but an extension to the lease at Milton Road meant that the move never took place.
 Once confirmation had been made City would need to vacate Milton Road at the end of the 2012–13 season, the club agreed a two-year ground share with Histon from the start of the 2013–14 season.

-Cambridge City reached the first round proper of the 2012-13 FA Cup, and the City Ground hosted its first televised match - ESPN screened a 0–0 draw against League One side MK Dons.
+Cambridge City reached the First Round proper of the 2012–13 FA Cup, and the City Ground hosted its first televised match.
+ESPN screened a 0–0 draw against League One side Milton Keynes Dons.

-On 27 April 2013, with City having missed the playoffs of the Southern League Premier Division, they played their last match at Milton Road, playing host to Redditch United.
+On 27 April 2013, with City having missed the playoffs of the Southern League Premier Division, they played their last match at Milton Road against Redditch United.
 The day was marked with various events, including over thirty former players being in attendance at the game.
 A crowd of 814 saw Adrian Cambridge score the only goal of the game to ensure City ended their stay at Milton Road with a win.